NYULibraries/nyulibraries-assets/README.md

 `HoverPopover`s are enabled by default on any element that has a class with the substring "popover" (`[class*="popover"]`).

 In BobCat, `Popover`s are enabled for tab tooltips and a `HoverPopover` is enable for the My Workspace help icon.

-#### Dropdowns
-NYU Libraries Dropdowns use Twitter Bootstrap's [Dropdowns](http://twitter.github.com/bootstrap/javascript.html#dropdowns)

-NYU Libraries Dropdowns leverage the Builder pattern to chain Bootstrap options (currently none) so you can do something like this

-    $ ->
-      new window.nyulibraries.Dropdown('.someclass').init()

-There is one class of Dropdown

-1. `Dropdown` - Bootstrap dropdown

-In BobCat, `Dropdown`s are enabled for the Send/Share list.

 ### Icons and Sprites
 NYU Libraries assets have sprites built in.